Debugging and testing

 Utility methods

-Test files generated by Blueprint import @ton/test-utils
+Test files generated by Blueprint import the @ton/test-utils

-library, which provides access to a number of additional helper methods for the result type of expect()
+library, which provides access to a number of additional helper methods for the result type of the expect()

-Jest function.
-Note, that regular methods like toEqual()
+function from Jest.
+Note that regular methods like toEqual()

 are still there and ready to be used.